 Yes, these devices put an almost unlimited amount of information at students' fingertips, but the potential for abuse is equally unprecedented.

-For instance, somewhere out there in the cloud are the answers to every question students will ever be asked on any test -- should they be so inclined to cheat.
+For instance, somewhere out there in the cloud are the answers to

 And any parent of a teenager knows the Internet's incredible usefulness is rivaled only by the mind-numbing number of ways time can be wasted there (OK, we know that firsthand, but we're not talking about us right now, are we?)